 What is the epidemiology of CRPS?

 The incidence of CRPS varies across different studies and geographical locations.
-It is more commonly diagnosed in females and can affect individuals of any age, but it is most commonly seen in adults between the ages of 40 and 70.
+It is more commonly diagnosed in females and can affect individuals of any age, but it is most commonly seen in adults between 40 and 70.

 What is the pathophysiology of CRPS?